abstools/abstools/website/src/site/sphinx/manual/feature-modeling.rst

   product Product(FeatureA, FeatureC);

-Software Product Lines and Products
+Software product lines and products
 ===================================

 A (software) product line is a set of software variants that can be